botpress/readme/docs/INTEGRATIONS/building-integrations/sdk.md

 ## Integration Development

-Integrations are developped in a similar fashion to Bots.
+Integrations are developed in a similar fashion to Bots.
 The only difference is that there is 2 classes to instantiate: `IntegrationDefinition` and `Integration` wich stands for the Integration's implementation.

 This means that a typical Integration's code would require at least 2 files.
 Here's an example: